PostgraduateMSc - Hospitality & Events Postgraduate Diploma - Hotel & Events Postgraduate Diploma - Culinary Arts

 *recognised federal certificates are: Culinary/Cook CFC, Restoration Specialist CFC, Hotel Specialist CFC, Commercial Employee HGT (Hotel-Gastro-Tourism) CFC, Sommelier CFC, Catering and Hospitality Assistant CFC, Hotel Assistant CFC.

 Each semester, students are required to complete a number of assignments, assessments and examinations.
 In order to progress to the following semester, students are required to pass all examinations and assessments.
-The pass mark for all assessments is 40% with the exception of German and French language units.
-Language classes require a pass mark of 60% - in line with the official CEFR standard (Common European Framework of Reference for Languages).
+The pass mark for all assessments is a 4 (from a scale of 0-6) with the exception of language units.
+Language assessments use the TELC examination and are graded externally with a separate system.
 Students are also required to attend and pass all units that are non-credited and graded with a Pass or Fail mark (e.g. the internships, KOPAS and two externally assessed Law classes).

 Assessments include formal academic essays, reports, final examinations, practical examinations, oral examinations and a graded diploma thesis paper including an oral defence.
-To obtain the final award, students must pass all units and achieve a minimum grade average of 44% over the course of the three years.
+To obtain the final award, students must pass all units.
+See IMI Diplom-HF Assessment Regulations link below for full details.

 Holders of this qualification are able to run small to medium-sized enterprises within the hotel, restaurant and catering sectors.
 Based on their ability to take entrepreneurial and managerial responsibility for company activities, they are also suited for high-level executive positions in large national and international companies within the hotel, restaurant and catering sectors.